pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 It's possible to provide default values for generic types.
-The most commonly used default value is `Self` but any type works:
+The most commonly used default value is `Self`, but any type works:

 ```rust
 // make T = Self by default